Indy-Center/docs/docs/getting-started/index.md

 <div class="grid cards" markdown="1">

 -   :octicons-light-bulb-16:{ .lg .middle } **Our Philosophy**

+    ***

-  We’re a volunteer team that values simplicity, transparency, and continuous improvement.
+    We're a volunteer team that values simplicity, transparency, and continuous improvement.
 We believe in iterating fast, learning quickly, and sharing our knowledge with the community.

 -   :octicons-repo-16:{ .lg .middle } **GitOps & Open Source**

+    ***

     We manage everything as code!
 Our GitOps approach means every change is tracked via Git, enabling transparency and collaboration.
 We strive to keep our work as open source as possible, inviting contributions from the community.

 </div>